 There are four general steps to saying “no” that will work in most situations without feeling guilty.

-First, genuinely compliment the person.
+Firstly, genuinely compliment the person.
 Next, give your “yes” or “no” answer.
 Then, thank them.
 Finally, encourage the other person.

 “It was nice of you to invite me to the party.
-Unfortunately I am unable to attend because I am already committed to assisting my family on that date.
+Unfortunately, I am unable to attend because I am already committed to assisting my family on that date.
 Thank you so much for asking.
 I’m sure we’ll be able to spend some time together soon.”